DocumentRecognitionModels/HAND-MASTER/README.md

-# HAND-MASTER: Handwritten Attention Network with Distillation - Multiple Attention and Sequential Training for Enhanced Recognition
+# HTR-JAND: Handwritten Text Recognition with Joint Attention Network and Knowledge Distillation chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://arxiv.org/pdf/2412.18524

 This model is designed for Handwritten Text Recognition (HTR) and supports both teacher-student training paradigms as well as ensemble methods.
 It allows simultaneous training of teacher and student models, or training of a student model from a pretrained teacher or an ensemble of teachers.

 ### The code is being refined and documented for improved clarity.
 It will be available here shortly.
 Thank you for your patience!